rob-myers/rob-myers.github.io/articles/tech2.md

 These behaviours will be constrained by e.g. sleep patterns, the behaviour of others, and hardware failures.

 But how do video games implement these behaviours?
-There are three standard systems:
+Well, there are three standard systems:

 > **Navigation**: _planning e.g. route from A to B._
 >